-A student may be detained after school (2:15-2:45pm) or asked to come to school early (7:00-7:30am) by a teacher, after giving the student and his/her Families one day's notice.
+A student may be detained after school (2:15 pm - 2:45pm) or asked to come to school early (7:00 - 7:30am) by a teacher, after giving the student and his/her Families one day's notice.
 The student or his/her family is responsible for transportation.
+Students may also be assigned lunch detentions.
 Detentions are served in the ISD classroom, 2317, unless otherwise directed by teachers/staff.
 Failure to serve detentions will result in further discipline actions.